ServiceStackApps/typescript-server-events/README.md

 ### Node.js Handler implementation

-The handler implementations are more or less the same as the Web App albeit a bit simpler as it just needs to capture the Server Event messages and not concern itself with updating the UI:
+The handler implementations are more or less the same as the Web App albeit a bit simpler as it just needs to capture the Server Event messages without needing to concern itself with updating the UI:

 ```ts
 var MESSAGES = [];